 Q: How did you first hear about PhotoUp?

 A: I found you guys on Google.
 I knew I was in need of a real estate photo editing solution and once I started searching, it didn’t take me long to find PhotoUp.
-There’s really just not anything out there who offer the same things you guys offer.
-It was a pretty easy find to be honest.
+There’s really just not anything out there that offer the same things you guys offer.
+It was a pretty easy find, to be honest.

 Q: What were some of the initial struggles that you had when first using PhotoUp?

 A: I’m not the type of person who typically likes to give up control of things.
 With regards to my work, the hardest part was the whole idea of assigning that responsibility [of editing] to someone other than myself.
 Even though I may not have found many other companies out there that do real estate photo editing, I did have other options available to me.

 I saw a lot initially from your website that drew me in to give you guys a try.
 I really had a good sense of confidence that came about as a result of your practice period.
 I knew it was going to be a big task to go through training, but in doing so you guys made it really easy to get started.
 Right away, I knew that you guys were very dedicated to learning about me and what goes in my head when it comes to the final look of my work.

 When I got my first practice images back from PhotoUp, I said ‘Wow!
 That’s awesome!
 It looks along the lines of what I want my work to look like.’
 I was then to a point where I could really see PhotoUp being a solution that would work.